metromake/github-collaboration-test/git-basics.md

 - [GitLab](https://about.gitlab.com/install/) provides a commercial service or free open source community edition to installed on one's own server

 ---

+## Command-line `git` vs. GUIs

+- command-line version is the original with complete functionality
+- most IDEs have built-in or plugin based integrations for common operations
+- OS specific & cross-platform Git clients/apps
+  - QGit
+  - Gitg
+  - Git Force
+  - Sourcetree
+  - GitHub Desktop
+  - TortoiseGit
+  - GitUp
+  - Fork
+  - GitFinder
+  - GitKraken
+  - SmartGit
+  - Git Cola
+  - GitFiend
+  - Gittyup

+If you master the command-line it's easy to understand how git works and use diffenrent GUIs too.

 ## Learn Git